Machu Picchu Achieves Significant Reduction in Carbon Emissions Since 2021 Certification

 These results confirm that tourism activity and the generation of carbon emissions are directly related, exhibiting a positive correlation.
 To reach its goal of reducing carbon emissions by 45% by 2030, Machu Picchu must promote tourism’s reactivation and economic recovery without increasing carbon emissions.

-Now, in June 2024, Machu Picchu has renewed its certification as the First Carbon Neutral Wonder of the World, underscoring Machu Picchu’s commitment to sustainability and decarbonization, which continues to lead in sustainable tourism through innovative environmental initiatives and collaborative efforts.
+Now, in June 2024, Machu Picchu has renewed its certification as the First Carbon Neutral UNESCO Designated Site, underscoring Machu Picchu’s commitment to sustainability and decarbonization, which continues to lead in sustainable tourism through innovative environmental initiatives and collaborative efforts.
 Moreover, Machu Picchu has made substantial progress in reducing carbon emissions.
-The total carbon footprint for 2022 was 7,143.51 tCO2eq, representing an 18.47% reduction compared to the 2019 baseline.
+The total carbon footprint for 2022 was 7,117.55 tCO2eq, representing an 18.77% reduction compared to the 2019 baseline.

 Machu Picchu - Reduce Carbon Emission Footprint - Carbon Neutral Climate Certification - Green Initiative